How to Fix a Flat Car Tire with Fix-a-Flat

 Step 4: Secure the Fix-a-Flat nozzle to the tire valve.
 Once you connect the can’s nozzle to the tire valve, you will be able to hear the air moving into the tire.

-An entire can of Fix-a-Flat is intended for one flat tire, so don’t plan on reusing it.
+An entire can of Fix-a-Flat is intended for a single flat tire only, so don’t plan on reusing it.
 You will keep this connection until the can is empty.

 Step 6: Drive away.
 It’s essential to resume driving as soon as possible to ensure that the Fix a Flat product is dispersed within the tire.

 Step 7: Check to see if the tire’s rim has left the ground.
-If it has, it is recommended to immediately drive the vehicle between two and four miles to allow the sealant to fully spread and for the tire’s pressure to increase.
+If it has, you should immediately drive the vehicle between two and four miles to allow the sealant to fully spread and for the tire’s pressure to increase.

 If the tire’s rim is off the ground but the tire’s air pressure is still low, fill the tire to the automaker’s suggested air pressure.